Joe-Collins-1986/BitWise-DRF/README.md

 **Note:** It should be noted that the priority label was in relation to its priority within the iteration, not the project as a whole.

+### Additional Iterations

+Following the initial Iteration and development of the front-end core features the back-end was revisited and assigned two additional sprints to build in additional functionality to enhance the site further:

+These can be found here:

+- Backend Iteration 2: Focus on developing the functionality to allow users to recommend articles to other users (or themselves).
+Link to interation kanban [here](https://github.com/users/Joe-Collins-1986/projects/14).

+- Backend Iteration 3: Focus on developing the functionality to allow users to add multiple links to their aritcles rather than just the github link.
+Link to interation kanban [here](https://github.com/users/Joe-Collins-1986/projects/15).

 ## Models

 <details>